-"These cowboys are tough," he said.
+"These cowboys are tough," Whitaker said.
 "And they love it.
 There's almost nothing that will stop them from getting back up on that horse."

-The video above was produced by Brit McCandless Farmer, Sarah Shafer Prediger, and Nichole Marks.
+The video above was originally published on November 3, 2019 and was produced by Brit McCandless Farmer, Sarah Shafer Prediger, and Nichole Marks.
 It was edited by Sarah Shafer Prediger.

 for more features.